Healthcare

 Without NHIS

-Bring a credit card with room on it.
-This is the single most practical piece of ER preparation for foreign residents.
+Bring a payment method with room on it.
+This is one practical piece of ER preparation for foreign residents, especially if you do not yet have NHIS.

 What to bring to the ER